net300/steam-installer/README.md

 first make sure you have the winget;
-open the exe file and press enterkey
+if you want to install the steam;
+press y
+if not you can press what you want